OpenBCM V1.13D (Linux)

 VK7 AMATEUR RADIO NEWS

-Seasons greetings and welcome to the almost 2026 edition of the VK7 Amateur Radio News for the 28th December 2025, your gateway to what’s happening across the airwaves in Tasmania and beyond.
+Welcome to the VK7 Amateur Radio News for the 8th day of February 2026, your gateway to what’s happening across the airwaves in Tasmania and beyond.

-Coming to you from the Tasmanian Amateur Radio News Desk is Justin, VK7TW with the latest updates, stories, and insights from our amateur radio community.
+Coming to you from the Tasmanian Amateur Radio News Desk is Idris, VK7ZIR with the latest updates, stories, and insights from our amateur radio community.

 We’re broadcasting far and wide thanks to our dedicated team: